The Keele University Hardship Fund

 Blackbullion is a learning platform designed to help you develop esential money skills.
 For more information and to register click here.

 Whether you receive funding depends on a number of factors.
-We are not able to prioritise first year undergraduates or postgraduate students, however we will consider applications from all eligible students and this should not discourage you from applying.
+We will consider applications from all eligible students and consider them on a case by case basis.

 Applications are processed and assessed on the basis of your full year’s funding and expenditure.
 For this reason, we are unable to accept subsequent applications for funding in one academic year unless there has been a significant change in your financial circumstances since your first application.